Places

 Directions – North of Waitsfield on Route 100, Center Fayston Road is a marked dirt road that heads up a steep hill to the west for about 4 miles.
 To make a loop, turn left on Kew Vasseur Road just before you have gone 3 miles and then bear left 1.5 miles later on Bragg Hill Road…which descends to Route 100 in Waitsfield.

-Mad River Path/Greenway
+Mad River Greenway-West

-Terrain – A flat unpaved, and often muddy foot path along the Mad River that includes wetlands, shrubby thicket/edge and grassland habitats.
+Terrain– A flat unpaved, and often muddy foot path along the Mad River that includes wetlands, shrubby thicket/edge and grassland habitats.

 Birds – American Redstart, Yellow Warbler, Common Yellowthroat, Warbling and Red Eyed Vireos, Eastern Phoebe, Great Crested and Willow Flycatchers, Osprey, Bobolink, Indigo Bunting, Veery, Catbird, Great Blue Heron and Belted Kingfisher are among the over sixty migrated and nesting species recorded for this location.